Amyl alcohol

 Amyl alcohols are alcohols with the formula C_{5}H_{11}OH.
-Eight are known.
+There are eight isomers.
 A mixture of amyl alcohols (also called amyl alcohol) can be obtained from fusel alcohol.
 Amyl alcohol is used as a solvent and in esterification, by which is produced amyl acetate and other products.
 The name amyl alcohol without further specification applies to the normal (straight-chain) form, 1-pentanol.